 Liposuction was first developed in the late 1970s to remove undesired fat from nearly all body areas, including the face, neck, arms, chin, breast, abdomen, hips, flanks (love handles), inner and outer thighs, buttocks, and knees.
-Developed by Dr. Kline, the tumescent technique revolutionized the liposuction procedure and make it possible to have the procedure performed in-office setting.
-Tumescent liposuction provides local anesthesia to large volumes of subcutaneous fat and thus permits liposuction with minimal bleeding and a larger volume of fat removal.
-The use of tumescent liposuction allows surgeons to safely and effectively remove deep and superficial layers of fat under local anesthesia with relatively little discomfort.
-If you are interested in liposuction, contact our office for further information.
+Developed by Dr. Kline, the tumescent liposuction technique revolutionized the liposuction procedure and make it possible to have the procedure performed in-office setting.
+Tumescent provides local anesthesia to large volumes of subcutaneous fat and thus permits the procedure with minimal bleeding and a larger volume of fat removal.
+The use of tumescent technique allows surgeons safely and effectively remove deep and superficial layers of fat under local anesthesia with relatively little discomfort.
+If you are interested in the procedure, you can contact our office for further information.

 Liposuction is the removal of excess fat with a small, straw-like instrument called cannula that is attached to a suction machine.
 The fat layer under the skin is converted to a network of tunnels, and the cannula is manipulated within the layers to remove unwanted fatty deposits, An elastic garment is then worn for compression and healing.
 The result is to sculpt and reshape the bulging areas into more attractive contours.
-Dr. Yuan offers power assistant liposuction for the purpose of Brazilian buttock lift procedure.
+Dr. Yuan offers power assistant liposuction for the purpose of large volume fat removal.

-Dr. Yuan performs tumescent liposuction with a unique protocol to further decrease intra-operative bleeding and intra-operative discomfort.
+Dr. Yuan performs tumescent lipo with a tailored protocol to further decrease intra-operative bleeding and intra-operative discomfort.
 Patients can communicate with our physician for their discomfort level during the procedure.
-Majority of the lipo and BBL surgeries can be done this way.
+Majority of the 360 lipo and BBL surgeries can be done in this way without excessive discomfort.

 Liposuction is most effective for removing localized fat deposits in body areas that do not respond to dieting or exercising.
-Liposuction will also be performed before buttock lift or BBL surgery to harvest the fat graft.
-Liposuction is not intended as a substitute for medical weight loss or bariatric surgery but rather is a contouring procedure.
+It will also be performed before buttock lift or BBL surgery to harvest the fat graft.
+The procedure is not intended as a substitute for medical weight loss or bariatric surgery but rather is a contouring procedure.
 It is best utilized in a program of exercise and optimal weight maintenance.